lukeruiz-23/sacRT-lightrail/README.md

-An end-to-end data science project measuring real-world on-time performance, headway consistency, and delay patterns on Sacramento Regional Transit's light rail system, using SacRT's live GTFS-Realtime feed compared against its published schedule (static GTFS) — with a model to predict delays and a data-backed recommendation at the end.
+An end-to-end data science project measuring real-world on-time performance, headway consistency, and delay patterns on Sacramento Regional Transit's light rail system, using SacRT's live GTFS-Realtime feed compared against its published schedule (static GTFS).
+Showing a model to predict delays and a data backed recommendation at the end.

 ## Status
 🚧 Data collection phase.